Emeamos/PackPal_API/README.md

 - `PUT /api/v1/essentials/:id`: user updates essentials.

 ## Documentation
 The Project is well documented on Postman.

+This document provides a comprehensive guide to an API for user registration, login, and authentication using JSON Web Tokens (JWT).
+The API allows users to securely register an account, authenticate themselves with the provided credentials, and obtain a JWT token for subsequent authorized requests and perform CRUD operations.

 The Publication link is blog post documentation on postman link.
 [Click the link to view the documentation](https://documenter.getpostman.com/view/24145860/2s93sdYXKF).

 ## Deployment